Human cannibalism: Whole-body roasting and baking

 Within this archipelago, it was especially the Gau Islanders who "were famous for cooking bodies whole".

 In New Caledonia, a missionary named Ta'unga from the Cook Islands repeatedly saw how whole human bodies were cooked in earth ovens: "They tie the hands together and bundle them up together with the intestines.
 The legs are bent up and bound with hibiscus bark.
 When it is completed they lay the body out flat on its back in the earth oven, then when it is baked ready they cut it up and eat it."
 Ta'unga commented: "One curious thing is that when a man is alive he has a human appearance, but after he is baked he looks more like a dog, as the lips are shriveled back and his teeth are bared."

 Among the Māori in New Zealand, children captured in war campaigns were sometimes spit-roasted whole (after slitting open their bellies to remove the intestines), as various sources report.
 Enslaved children, including teenagers, could meet the same fate, and whole babies were sometimes served at the tables of chiefs.

 In the Marquesas Islands, captives (preferably women) killed for consumption "were spitted on long poles that entered between their legs and emerged from their mouths" and then roasted whole.
-Similar customs had a long history: In Nuku Hiva, the largest of these islands, archaeologists found the partially consumed "remains of a young child" that had been roasted whole in an oven during the 14th century or earlier.
+Similar customs had a long history: In Nuku Hiva, the largest of these islands, archaeologists found the partially consumed remains of a young child that had been roasted whole in an earth oven during the 14th century or earlier.

 While a stereotype of cannibalism depicts the boiling of whole persons – often missionaries – in giant pots, this does not reflect reality.
 Human flesh was sometimes boiled in (normal-sized) pots, but whole human bodies rarely were.